Registration is now open.

 He received his undergraduate degree from the University of Western Ontario and his law degree from Harvard.
 After law school, he clerked for Judge John Minor Wisdom of the U.S. Court of Appeals for the Fifth Circuit.

-Ms. Klein served as chair of the ABA's House of Delegates from 2010 to 2012.
-She has also served as chair of the ABA Tort Trial and Insurance Practice Section, chair of the Committee on Rules and Calendar of the House of Delegates, chair of the Coalition for Justice, and chair of ABA Day, the ABA's congressional outreach effort.
-In 2004, the ABA honored Klein with the prestigious Margaret Brent Women Lawyers of Achievement Award.
+She served as chair of the ABA's House of Delegates, the second highest office in the organization, from 2010−2012.
+She has also served as chair of the Tort Trial and Insurance Practice Section, chair of the Committee on Rules and Calendar of the House of Delegates, chair of the Coalition for Justice, and chair of ABA Day, the Association's Congressional outreach effort.
+She is a member of the Council of the ABA Section of International Law and also serves as a columnist and on the Board of Editors of Law Practice Management Magazine.
+In 2004, the American Bar Association honored her with the prestigious Margaret Brent Women Lawyers of Achievement Award.

-Ms. Klein earned her J.D. at Washington and Lee University School of Law in Virginia and her B.A. at Union College in New York.
+Ms. Klein earned her J.D. at Washington & Lee Law School in Virginia and her B.A. at Union College in New York.

 David W. Rivkin is a partner in the New York and London offices of Debevoise & Plimpton and Co-Chair of the firm’s International Dispute Resolution Group.
 He practices primarily in the areas of international litigation and arbitration.
 He is The Immediate Past President of the International Bar Association (IBA), and was the first American to serve as President of the IBA in 25 years.